pagsmile/pagsmile.github.io/en/api/DriectBoleto.md

 address.federal_unit | String | NO | 2-2 | State abbreviation for user’s mailing address| SP
 sign | String | Yes | 32 | The signature string of the merchant request parameter | The signature value calculated by the signature algorithm is detailed in the signature generation algorithm.

-     Note: The boleto currency currently only supports USD and BRL.
+     Note: The boleto currency currently only supports    BRL.
 The cpf and username used in the test environment are 50284414727 and Test User Name.

 >## Request Sample